cmb69/pfw_xh/help/help.md

 Credits
 -------

-The plugin icon is designed by TODO.
+The plugin logo is designed by [schollidesign](http://schollidesign.deviantart.com/).
-Many thanks for publishing this icon under TODO.
+Many thanks for publishing this icon under LGPLv3.

 And last but not least many thanks to Peter Harteg, the "father" of CMSimple,